Anti-Bribery and Corruption

 1. Cash, cash equivalents (such as gift certificates/cards), stock, personal property and assumption or forgiveness of a debt.

-4. Charitable contributions – if made to a charity at the direct request of a government official or private business partner, it could be considered an indirect bribe made in order to obtain or retain business or to secure other improper business advantage.
+4. Charitable contributions or sponsorships – if made to a charity at the direct request of a government official or private business partner, it could be considered an indirect bribe made in order to obtain or retain business or to secure other improper business advantage.

 5. Job offers or internship awards – offers to Government Officials (or their relatives) can present a risk of violating anti-bribery or anticorruption laws and regulations.